Skip to main content

 In a statement to Tech Brew, Audible’s Chief Financial & Growth Officer Cynthia Chu said the new subscription tier serves “the diverse preferences and listening habits of story-lovers everywhere.”

-"By expanding our membership options, we're maximizing access for lighter listeners while enabling publishers and creators to reach new audiences,” Chu said.
-Although one could argue that it seems like just another way the company can bring in dollars and lock users into its platform, while leaving them with nothing if they unsubscribe.
+Although one could argue that it seems like just another way the company can bring in dollars and lock users into their platform, while leaving them with nothing if they unsubscribe.

-As companies like Audible continue to slice subscription tiers thinner (while quietly clawing back ownership), it's no surprise that more consumers are gravitating toward analog alternatives—heck, even the iPod is making a comeback.
+As companies continue to slice subscription tiers thinner (while quietly clawing back ownership), it's no surprise that more consumers are gravitating toward analog alternatives—heck, even the iPod is making a comeback.
 And who doesn’t love the nostalgic sound of Apple’s click wheel? —TC

 Tech news that makes sense of your fast-moving world.